StatCan/aaw-contrib-jupyter-notebooks/README.md

 ## Purpose

 This repository is used to hold example Jupyter notebooks and tutorials to help users get started with Data Science and Machine Learning.
-Example notebooks consists of creating Kubeflow Pipelines, developing Plotly Dash apps, tensorflow, scikitlearn, pytorch and many more!
 We recommend having first a look at the Quickstart.ipynb.

-## How do the artifacts from this repo get mounted to user notebook pods?
-Example notebooks are mounted on all user notebooks in the `/aaw-contrib-jupyter-notebooks` folder.
-This is done via the start-custom.sh script in [`aaw-kubeflow-containers`](https://github.com/StatCan/aaw-kubeflow-containers/blob/master/resources/common/start-custom.sh#L7).
+The other example notebooks cover creating Kubeflow Pipelines, developing Plotly Dash apps, tensorflow, scikitlearn, pytorch and many more!

 ## Example Notebooks:
 - Authors: Christian Ritter, Blair Drummond, Andrew Scribner